Handling an Overdue Invoice & Other Get Paid Strategies7 min read

 Once the payment terms are established, stick to them.
 The following tips will give strategies for how to avoid an overdue invoice with the right preparation, or how to handle an overdue invoice if it gets to that point.

 Make it easy for clients to pay you

 No freelancer wants to share a portion of their hard-earned cash with payment processing services like Paypal or Stripe.
-Even 3 percent seems like too much, and there are alternatives if you invoice with one platform, then accept payment with another (like Venmo or even a paper check).
+There are alternatives if you invoice with one platform, then accept payment with another (like Venmo or even a paper check).

 But the more complicated you make it for clients to pay you, the less likely they are to do it, and the more likely you are to be dealing with an overdue invoice.
 Pick a system that clients can trust, send invoices through your system of choice with all relevant details, and make sure it’s obvious how they can submit payment.

-Using a system to send invoices and collect payment also makes it possible to see if a client opened an invoice for tracking purposes.
-If they didn’t, and it’s been a few days, that might be a sign that your invoice went to spam—or that there’s another problem between yourself and the client
+Using a system like AND CO to send invoices and collect payment also makes it possible to see if a client opened an invoice for tracking purposes.
+If they didn’t, and it’s been a few days, that might be a sign that your invoice went to spam—or that there’s another problem between yourself and the client.

-Deal with the fees, understanding that they’re a cost of doing business.
+Understand that payment fees are a cost of doing business.
 There’s a silver lining—payment processing fees make for an excellent tax deduction!

 Invoice ahead of expected payment